minahopgood/minahopgood/README.md

 - 👋 Hi, I’m @minahopgood
-- 👀 I’m interested in becoming a Frontend Developer
+- 👀 I’m studying to become a Frontend Developer
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm Australian.
+- ⚡ Fun fact: I am a qualified makeup artist and IT technician.

 <!---
 minahopgood/minahopgood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.